igal-abachi-dev/Helix-Save/README.md

 1.  **Versioning:** Always append new fields with higher `[Key(x)]` IDs.
 Never remove or reorder existing keys.
 2.  **Threading:** While `Helix` writes to unique paths safely, do not call `Save` on the *same file path* from multiple threads simultaneously.
 3.  **OS** use with windows for ACID,on POSIX filesystems its crash-safe against partial writes,as durable rename typically also requires syncing the parent directory after the rename/replace (add an optional FsyncParentDirectory(path) after File.Replace/File.Move (P/Invoke fsync on the directory FD; macOS may want F_FULLFSYNC)

+4.

+The "Snapshot" vs. "Random Access"
+Helix (Snapshot Engine):
+To change one integer (e.g., Player.Gold), Helix must serialize everything, compress everything, hash everything, and rewrite the entire file.
+To read one value, it must load the entire file into RAM.
+Limit: Efficient up to ~50MB.

+ESE JetBlue / SQLite (Paged Database):
+The file is split into 4KB "Pages".
+To change Player.Gold, it only rewrites the specific 4KB page where that number lives.
+It does not touch the rest of the 1GB file.
+Can handle Terabytes of data efficiently.

+To make Helix work like ESE, it need to implement B-Trees and Paging.
+This is more complex and would require large refactor

+However, Helix IS better than SQLite for:
+Game Saves: Because games usually load the whole state anyway.
+Configuration Files: Because you always read the whole config.
+Session Blobs: Storing user session data in a web server